 Displaying your rear to a fellow colleague may be shockingly inappropriate in the office, but this comes as a standard meet and greet to our four-legged friends.

 So, if they come up to you and give you that lovable little nudge, it just means that you’re part of the pack!
 They understand that they can depend on you.
+You can view it as a sign of friendliness.

 The different pheromones in which every dog emits are unique and tailored specifically to that dog, almost like a fingerprint.